-Our contract manufacturing business provides fully-integrated cGMP services from cell line development to commercial biomanufacturing for third-party customers while also supporting our internal drug development business.
+Our contract manufacturing business provides fully-integrated cGMP services from cell line development to commercial biomanufacturing for thirdparty customers while also supporting our internal drug development business.
 This integration, we believe, offers considerable time and cost efficiencies for our internal drug development business.

 In March 2016, we formally commissioned our Myford biomanufacturing facility which doubled our manufacturing capacity.
-The 40,000 square foot facility, which is our second manufacturing facility, is designed to utilize single-use equipment up to the 2,000-liter manufacturing scale to accommodate a fully disposable biomanufacturing process for products in late stage clinical development to commercial.
-This facility is currently being utilized to complete multiple process validation runs for our third-party customers.
-As we complete these process validation runs, this moves us a step closer to generating revenue from commercial production from this new manufacturing facility, provided our third-party customers' products are approved.
+The 42,000 square foot facility, which is our second manufacturing facility, is designed to utilize single-use equipment up to the 2,000-liter manufacturing scale to accommodate a fully disposable biomanufacturing process for products in late stage clinical development to commercial.
+This facility is currently being utilized to manufacture process validation runs for several of our third-party customers that may lead to future commercial production.
 The facility is located adjacent to our current headquarters in Tustin, California.